akvaplan-niva/fvtools/README.md

 # About the workflow in this repository

 This repo has two main branches: `master` and `dev`.
-Both are protected (meaning you have to open a merge request to get stuff in there). `dev` is for active development and is occasionally merged into `master`, which is hopefully more stable and better tested.
+Master is protected (meaning you have to open a merge request to get stuff in there). `dev` is for active development and is occasionally merged into `master`.

-This projects is currently under my namespace because it's easier to handle wrt permissions, but we could transfer it to apn once we're up and running I guess.

 # fvtools - tools to interact with FVCOM data
 a variety of scripts to interact with FVCOM data before, during and after a model run.